joeky888/dotfile/Software/Command/docker-k8s-linkerd2.md

 helm upgrade --install linkerd-viz linkerd/linkerd-viz \
 		--set podAnnotations."linkerd\.io/inject"=enabled \ # This is a must
-		--set podAnnotations."config\.linkerd\.io/admission-webhooks"=disabled \ # This is a must
-		--debug -n linkerd2
+		--set podAnnotations."config\.linkerd\.io/admission-webhooks"=disabled \ # Remove this line if the injection is not working --debug -n linkerd2

 linkerd2 check # Varify